 On September 7th, 1876, Jesse James and the Younger brothers attempted to rob the Northfield Minnesota First National Bank.
 According to Cole Younger who wrote in his autobiography, (The Story of Cole Younger), a Dr. H. M Wheeler had observed suspicious activity and alerted citizens nearby of the robbery.
 Two persons were shot and killed by the bank robbers and they fled with no money.
 According to Cole Younger, they were spotted in the Madelia area on the 21st of September, 1876 and a posse was formed to capture the fugitives.
 Dr. Overholt was part of the posse that went in pursuit of the bank robbers.
 Indeed, Dr. Overholt shot at Cole Younger, but missed.
 There is an unconfirmed family story, that Cole Younger shot at Dr. Overholt and it struck a pocket watch, which saved his life.
 The posse of men from Madelia captured the criminals.

-Dr Overholt’s son Richard grew up to become a “druggist” in Goodhue, Minnesota.
-He died in 1903.
+The 1905 U.S. Census placed Dr. and Mrs. Overholt on Redwing Avenue in Kenyon.
 Mrs. Overholt died on the 9th of April, 1906.
 She was buried in the same plot as her son Richard at the Kenyon Cemetery.
-Her son Charlie died on the 4th of September, 1918 and he was buried in the same plot.
+Their son Charlie died on the 4th of September, 1918 and he was also buried in the family plot at the Kenyon Cemetery.

 Dr. Overholt married Betsy Groven in 1908.
 She was born in Norway in 1865.
 Dr. Overholt adopted her son, Clarence who was approximately 14 years old at the time.
 According to the 1910 census, Dr. Overholt was still a practicing physician in Kenyon.
 He appears under the Kenyon subtitle in the 1922 Minneapolis, Minnesota City Directory.
 It does not identify an address, just his occupation as a physician.
 According to the 1923 University of Michigan, College List of Students, Dr. Overholt was also a Justice of the Peace and an insurance agent.